-The Company generated a profit after tax of €106.35 million (2012: €60.48 million) and net assets at the 31 December 2013 amounted to €350.69 million (2012: €304.34 million).
+The Company generated a profit after tax of €143.77 million (2013: €106.35 million) and net assets at the 31 December 2014 amounted to €385.96 million (2013: €350.69 million).

-The regulatory solvency position of the Company at 31 December 2013 is satisfactory with total available assets of €261.75 million (2012: €213.23 million) and the excess of available assets over the required minimum solvency margin is €224.22 million (2012 €162.89 million).
+The regulatory solvency position of the Company at 31 December 2014 is satisfactory with total available assets of €330.25 million (2013: €261.75 million) and the excess of available assets over the required minimum solvency margin is €308.8 million (2013: €224.22 million).

 The Directors, play an active role in the development of the Company through the ongoing review and oversight of budgets and performance.
+It is the Company's objective to achieve a satisfactory level of profitability for its shareholder whilst taking into account statutory, financial, fiscal and regulatory requirements and to meet policyholders reasonable expectations.
 At each Board meeting the Directors are provided with financial key performance indicators and a margin variance analysis against budget to inform them of the main profit drivers.
+The Company continues to meet policyholder needs by way of delivering a range of products to meet their requirements and this is reflected in the premium sales for 2014.